 For those whose writing works in terms of photographs and vignettes, this may not be a problem, so long as their content is properly designed for discoverability.

 But if you wish to build something more, it should not live on Substack or many of these longform platforms where you must compete for attention.
+Unless you are content with the costs.

 Where sustained, prolonged attention and engagement with a single question may occupy books and years rather than paragraphs and minutes.